Inspired by your ever-growing needs and our ever-growing curiosities. Explore our collection of ongoing collaborations below.

 Available soon from participating online retailers.
 Sign up for our newsletter for more updates.

-With sensitivity to the town of Lloydminster and the store surroundings, we aimed to create a space that looks both forwards and backwards: a reflection of the Canadian cannabis industry at large, recognizing those who came before us while imagining where we could go next.
-LAB001 is an organic intersection of culture, experience, and social activity that invites participation.
+With sensitivity to the town of Lloydminster and the space’s natural and built surroundings, we aimed to create a space that looks both forwards and backwards: a reflection of the Canadian cannabis industry at large, recognizing those who came before us while imagining where we could go next.

 The Next Fourteen Days